The Engineer’s Guide to Custom Cable Design

 Custom cable design can be a bit overwhelming, especially if you are like many and left the cable and connector design until the end of the project.
 There are many different factors that can affect material selection and many different materials to choose from!
 So how or where does someone even start with designing a custom cable or complete connectivity solution for a specific end application?

 As with any project, a requirements gathering session is imperative to designing the right solution for the needs of your device or application.
-Having an understanding of the application and the environment it has to perform in will help the cable design engineer choose the appropriate components and cable materials.
+Understanding the application and the environment it has to perform in will help the cable design engineer choose the appropriate components and cable materials.

 Requirements Gathering

-- Flex life – how often the cable will need to flex
+• Flex life – how often the cable will need to flex at a given radius or defined movement.

 Another important aspect of the initial design consultation will be to get an understanding of any existing pain points or performance failures that are occurring, assuming the opportunity is to improve an underperforming design.

-If working on a brand new project, a prototyping phase may be necessary to ensure that the cable solution is performing as expected in the real world environment.
+When working on a brand-new project, a prototyping phase may be necessary to ensure that the cable solution is performing as expected in the real-world environment.

-No matter where you are at in your project, whether an existing or new solution, it is recommended to partner with a cable design engineer to ensure your application requirements are met, but we designed this White Paper to help get you thinking about the different factors that may affect design and material selection to get you started on the right foot.
+No matter where you are at in your project, whether there is an existing or new solution, it is recommended to partner with a cable design engineer to ensure your application requirements are met.
+We designed this White Paper to help get you thinking about the different factors that may affect design and material selection to get you started on the right foot.

 COPPER STRANDING